Life Purpose: What Does it Mean and How to Find It?

 True Meaning of Life Purpose

-The term “life purpose” refers to the belief that we exist in this reality for a specific reason, for a higher cause that places us in the grand story of human existence.
 Our purpose is related to an activity or occupation and is an integral part of our soul’s mission.
-It helps our world or our community to advance, and in return, it makes our lives more fulfilling and pleasant.
+It helps our world or community to advance, and in return, it makes our lives more fulfilling.

-In simple terms, discovering your purpose means finding that one special thing you are meant to do in this lifetime.
-Naturally, we all have many small purposes in our lives, but there is one grand one that relates to how we spend the majority of our time.
-Fortunately for us, we will enjoy doing this one thing more than anything else.
+Discovering your purpose means finding that one special thing you are meant to do in this lifetime.
+We all have many small purposes in our lives, but there is one that relates to how we spend the majority of our time.

 the meaning of life purpose for work satisfaction